 In a landing page environment, you can limit the options for visitors and guide them towards an intended goal.
 Tracking becomes straightforward and changes easier to evaluate.
 Conversion rates for a landing page (i.e. successful completion of the intended goal of the page) can depend on different things.
 The primary consideration is, of course, what the conversion is.

 - Is it signing up for a newsletter or downloading a white paper?
 If it is as simple as a request for more information, you can expect a higher conversion rate, sometimes up to 20%.

 - Are you asking your user to sign up for a free trial but will require them to include their credit card information?
 You should expect a much lower conversion rate.

 The expectations for a Landing Page Conversion Rate should be in line with the commitment you are expecting from the user.
-Another important factor is the channel.
-How the user got to your landing page plays an important role.
+Another key factor is the channel.
+How the user got to your landing page plays a significant role.
 Did the user find the landing page organically or were they led there from a site they already trusted?
 Although it can take longer to see results, these options typically convert higher than paid search traffic.

 a) Organic Traffic